LiaLey/Frogger-Game-in-Java/README.md

 - Main Menu

-Added an interactive Main Menu for the game displaying options to start the game, exit the game, access the leaderboard or the info Menu.
+Added a Main Menu  with options to start the game, exit the game, access the leaderboard or the info Menu.

 - LeaderBoard

-Added a Leaderboard displaying all the scores of the players after each game.
-The Leaderboard is a permanent score listing of the game.
+Added a permanent Leaderboard displaying all the scores of the players in order.
 The scores are stored in a file and loaded each time the game application starts.

 - Information Menu

-Added an Info Menu using Scence Builder to include an MVC pattern in the design.
-There is a controller class that controls the functions of the Info Menu.
+Added an Info Menu using that shows the simple operations of the game.
+A controller class controls the functions of the Info Menu.
-The Info Menu shows simple information on the operations of the game.

 - Pause Menu

-Added a mid-game pause Menu so players can pause the game.
-The pause Menu also lets players restart the game , resume the game, exit back to the main menu or exit the game entirely.
+Added a mid-game pause Menu so players can pause, resume, restart the game, exit to the main menu or exit the game entirely.

 - Additional Levels

-Added a few more additional levels with different obstacle setting and levels of difficulty.
-There are currently 5 more additional Level types added and can be increased accordingly.
+Added additional levels with different levels of difficulty.
 The levels are repeated in an infinite loop and the game only ends once the player loses.

 - Lives

-Lives are added and the player only loses once the game ends and all lives are lost.
+Lives are added and the player only loses once all lives are lost.
+Lives will be visibly removed each time the frog dies.
-The lives are displayed at the bottom of the window and players will know how many lives they have left.
+The lives are displayed at the bottom of the window for the players.

 - Sound effects